 - Corn (drought and herbicide tolerant, insect resistant)

 - Alfalfa (herbicide tolerant)

 - Potato (non-browning, blight resistant, reduced bruising)

 - Apple (non-browning; known as “Arctic Crisp” apples)

-Say it with me, folks!
-“Hybrid” is the same thing as “GMO”.
+“Hybrid” is the same as “GMO”

 So there you have it!
 Was that short and sweet enough?
 If you really want to dive in, I absolutely encourage you to do your own research and make your own educated decisions.
 Use scholarly articles, look at evidence from both sides and look at how those tests were funded.
 Then, make your own decision based on what you believe is best for your earth and all your earthly brothers and sisters.